JonathanPierce/Algae/README.md

 See the config.json provided for an example.

 ## Progress File
-This file (progress_*.json) will be automatically created/managed and is used to ensure that processors (which can take on the order of days to run in some cases) only run if they haven't already.
+This file (progress_*.json, on per config file used) will be automatically created/managed and is used to ensure that processors (which can take on the order of days to run in some cases) only run if they haven't already.
 This way, one can adjust the parameters of a postprocessor and run Algae again without also having to rerun the processor.
 Using the --force option will override this.

 ## Processor API
 Algae is designed to be extended with new processors.